 Field Hockey Forward

 Dedicated to championing the growth and inclusion of women’s field hockey at the collegiate level, Field Hockey Forward is committed to increasing the visibility and footprint of this well-established sport.
 With its rich history as a women’s Olympic sport since 1980 and global participation exceeding 30 million, tremendous growth opportunities still exist across all collegiate divisions.
-While over 6,500 female field hockey student-athletes compete at the NCAA level today, advocating for increased female student-athlete participation continues to be an important initiative for many institutions.
+While nearly 6,500 female field hockey student-athletes compete at the NCAA level today, advocating for increased female student-athlete participation continues to be an important initiative for many institutions.
 USA Field Hockey and the National Field Hockey Coaches Association (NFHCA) have united to enhance the visibility of our incredible sport through the Field Hockey Forward project.

 An established sport that hosted its first NCAA Championship 1981, over 30 conferences currently sponsor field hockey across collegiate divisions (10 Division I, 3 Division II, and 20 Division III).
 Within these conferences, there are ample opportunities for sport sponsorship.
 Field hockey student-athletes consistently exhibit exceptional academic performance, boasting some of the highest graduation rates among all NCAA sports.
 This aligns well with the pursuit of institutional academic and athletic excellence, while serving as a means to bridge the gender equity gaps prevalent on many college campuses today.